 By the way, it is completely the buyer’s choice as to which lender they decide to go with.
 You do not have to go with anyone that your Realtor recommends.
 Likewise, when buying a new construction home in a development, you do not have to use the builder’s preferred lender, even if they insist that you get pre-approved by that lender.
 It’s your money.
-Actually, it’s the lender's money but also it’s your hard earned down payment and closing costs.
+Actually, it’s the lender's money but also it’s your hard-earned down payment and closing costs.
 Shop around!

-Whether you decide to go with the monster national bank, your little local credit union or Mary’s Mortgage Emporium, that is your choice but choose wisely.
+Whether you decide to go with the monster national bank, your little local credit union, or Mary’s Mortgage Emporium, that is your choice but choose wisely.

 If a buyer asks me (a Realtor) how much they can afford, I’m not the right person to be asking.
-I can tell you what you how much home you can get for X-amount of dollars, but I can’t tell you how much you can afford to borrow / how big a mortgage you can qualify for.
+I can tell you how much home you can get for X-amount of dollars, but I can’t tell you how much you can afford to borrow / how big a mortgage you can qualify for.
 That’s the mortgage guy’s forte.
 Talk to them and get pre-approved.
 And remember, no seller is going to accept an offer on a home from a buyer who is not already pre-approved for a loan.

 The mortgage expert perspective.

 Getting financing for a home purchase or refinance can come from a variety of sources.
-The two most popular ways to get a loan is to go through a bank or a mortgage broker.
+The two most popular ways to get a loan are to go through a bank or a mortgage broker.
 Each lending institution has its own advantages and disadvantages.
 Normally, one is not always better than the other.

 The basic difference:

-In the simplest terms, a bank has its own lending criteria and offers loans by using its own funds.
+In the simplest terms, a bank has its own lending criteria and offers loans using its own funds.
 In contrast, a mortgage broker is a middleman.
 The broker works with multiple wholesale lenders in an effort to get the best mortgage for their clients.

 The advantaged and disadvantages of each type of mortgage source:

 As stated earlier, there are advantages and disadvantages to both a bank and a mortgage broker.